 The universal packet payers expect:

-• Work history, often the previous five years, with explanations for significant gaps
+- Work history, often the previous five years, with explanations for larger gaps

 State license

-If you practice in Oregon, Rhode Island, Connecticut (once operational), or Massachusetts (once operational), your state license is the clearest answer to a payer's "licensed independent practitioner" question.
+If you practice in Oregon or Rhode Island, your state license is the clearest answer to a payer's "licensed independent practitioner" question.
+Connecticut's licensure law takes effect July 1, 2026, and Massachusetts has enacted a lactation consultant licensure framework; in both states, confirm current application availability and board instructions before relying on the license in a payer application.
 If you practice in a state with voluntary certification (New Mexico, New Hampshire), include the state credential but expect the payer to ask additional provider-class questions.
 If you practice in a no-license state, your path through commercial paneling usually runs through a co-held clinical license, a group affiliation, or a third-party network.

 The Big Four payer playbooks